manpreetiitm/gnip-ijuftm/README.md

-## TASK 2: List the permissions on the EC2 node.
+## TASK 2: A. List the permissions on the EC2 node.

 ## Project Path: /home/manpreet/ping-identity/mtfuji-project/task2-python